Rozyn77/Spotify-Ratebot/README.md

 # Discord Music Rating Bot

 This Discord bot automates and manages a song rating game.
-Instead of relying on external APIs, it cleverly monitors user activity on Discord to automatically detect the currently playing Spotify track, then allows other players to rate it using emojis.
+Monitors user activity on Discord to automatically detect the currently playing Spotify track, then allows other players to rate it using emojis.

 ---
 # **⚠This bot is currently only available in Polish and contains potential visual glitches/delays.⚠**